-Has your website or website blog been hacked?
+Has your website or WordPress blog been hacked?

-Is your site displaying the “This site may be compromised” warning within Google.com?
+Is your site displaying the “This site may be hacked ” warning at Google.com or Bing.com?

-We clean most infected sites of malware within an hour, and unblacklist websites within 24 hours.
+We clean most infected sites of malware within two hours and unblacklist websites within 24 hours.
 Why choose HackRepair.com?

 We’ll discuss your situation by phone to determine how quickly we can repair your website.